Ideas for Valentine’s Day… or just a romantic date in London

 The Thames isn’t the only waterway in London – the canals of the North side of the centre are particularly lovely.
 Departing from Little Venice or Camden Lock, you can ride along checking out the stunning regency architecture of the area’s townhouses, go through the dark Maida Vale tunnel and either start or end your journey at the Camden markets.
 In the winter (November to March), the trips only run on weekends, but are daily through the summer season (April to September).
 Tickets are £7.20 one way or £10.30 return.
 For more information, visit the Waterbus website.
 After your trip, stop by The Bridge House for a pint or some food.

 - Or here’s some old favourites if you’re not feeling too imaginative…

 Visit the official TKTS booth in Leicester Square to get up to half-price tickets for West End shows for that day.
 Book a romantic meal for two through TopTable.
 If you’re planning on going to the cinema, I highly recommend staying local to wherever you live in the capital as the venues in the West End are highly overpriced (e.g. Vue West End £13.90, Empire Leicester Square £12.95-£15.95, Odeon Leicester Square £13-£22).

 For listings of what’s else is going on in London over Valentine’s Day, read MOAMG’s Guide to what’s on in London in February 2013

-Posted on 3 February 2013, in Activities, Grub, London, Nightlife, Tourist Attractions and tagged City Cruises, cocktails, Design Museum, First date, ice skating, london, London Zoo, restaurants, River Thames, Southbank, The Savoy, Trocadero, Up At The O2, Valentine's Day, Victoria & Albert Museum.
+Posted on 3 Feb 2013, in Activities, Grub, London, Nightlife, Tourist Attractions and tagged London, Things to do in London, Valentine's Day, What's On Guide.
 Bookmark the permalink.
 Comments Off on Ideas for Valentine’s Day… or just a romantic date in London.